spryker/spryker-docs/docs/scos/user/back-office-user-guides/202204.0/content/blocks/edit-cms-blocks.md

     link: docs/scos/user/features/page.version/cms-feature-overview/cms-blocks-overview.html
 ---

-This document describes how to create CMS blocks in the Back Office.
+This document describes how to edit CMS blocks in the Back Office.

-{% info_block infoBox "Info" %}

-If you want to manage a CMS block for [email](/docs/scos/user/features/{{page.version}}/cms-feature-overview/email-as-a-cms-block-overview.html), see [Managing content of emails via CMS blocks](/docs/scos/user/back-office-user-guides/{{page.version}}/content/blocks/managing-content-of-emails-via-cms-blocks.html).

-{% endinfo_block %}

 ## Prerequisites